bobhaslett/d3-v4-sliders/README.md

 # sliderFactory

-Pre-styled SVG sliders created using Mike Bostock's d3 library that can be called in a HTML div.
+Pre-styled SVG sliders created using Mike Bostock's d3 library that can be called into a HTML div.

 ## Getting Started